6thsolution/dart_sealed/sealed_annotations/README.md

 Notes:

-- Always use exact match method that you need, for example do not use `whenOrNull` instead of `whenPartial`.
 - Prefer using factories in super class instead of sub-class constructors.
 - Minimize usage of cast methods, most of the time they can be replaced with a match method.